Horse (Salvatore Ganacci song)

 "Horse" is a single by Swedish DJ Salvatore Ganacci.
 American record label Owsla released the single along with a music video on 17 April 2019.
 The music video was nominated for and won a Grammis for Music Video of the Year in 2020.

 Music video

 A music video for "Horse" was released on 19 April 2019.
 The video was directed by Vedran Rupic.
 Ganacci described the video as a message of love.

+Concept

+The video begins with a group of people in the forest torturing animals, before Ganacci is alerted by an eagle and arrives driving a shoe.
+He then subjects the torturers to the very punishments they were inflicting on the animals.
+Ganacci worked with director Vedran Rupic and said about the clip "My message is always about love, but I really love to experiment with what love can be."